jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

 - execute `ip netns exec <somename> ...`.

-Now, we need to figure out a way to find the PID of a procsess (any process!) running in the container that we want to investigate.
+Now, we need to figure out a way to find the PID of a process (any process!) running in the container that we want to investigate.
 This is actually very easy.
 You have to locate one of the control groups corresponding to the container.
 We explained how to locate those cgroups in